mattvenn/select-driver-cell/README.md

 This is close but doesn't work yet.

     yosys -p 'read_liberty -lib ./merged.lib;  read_verilog -sv wrapped_picorv32.v ; prep -top wrapped_picorv32 ; dump w:wbs_dat_o %ci1 c:* %i t:sky*ebufn* %d'

+# Formal check

+also trying with tristate.v & tribuf.sby to prove that the outputs of the modules are properly tristated by instantiating 2 modules and then using the new tribuf support.